jaxer/thinking-exercise/README.md

 Logs are in `backend.log`

-It will start a daemon on port 8081 in foreground and export one resource:
+It will start a daemon on port 8081 and export one resource:

     http://127.0.0.1:8081/backend-service/method?delay=5